Kalidou Koulibaly: Personal life

+Koulibaly is a citizen of both Senegal and France.
 In May 2019, it was announced that Koulibaly was named as an honorary citizen of Naples.
 In April 2015, he was previously named as an honorary citizen of Saint-Dié-des-Vosges.
 He is so popular in Naples that an entrepreneur created a pizza after him and Koulibaly himself has spoken of his fondness for the city.

 He is a Muslim and stated that his name derives from the Quran.
-In addition to French, Koulibaly also speaks English and Italian.
+In addition to French and Pulaar, Koulibaly speaks English, and Italian.

 Throughout his time at Napoli, Koulibaly spoke out about racism in Italian football.
 In October 2019, Koulibaly called on the Italian football authorities to tackle racism by giving offenders a lifetime ban from entering the stadium.
 He had previously criticised the Italian football authorities for their lack of effort to tackle racism in January of that year.

 He has been involved in several activities to help poor people both in Naples and his motherland: in June 2021, while vacationing in Senegal, Koulibaly collaborated with local organizations to assist underprivileged children and coordinated the arrival of a ship carrying sanitary tools and essential needs from the port of Naples.

+Koulibaly was appointed a Grand Officer of the National Order of the Lion by President of Senegal Macky Sall following the nation's victory at the 2021 Africa Cup of Nations.